Control Structures

 Break(value)

-When in a loop exit the loop immediately.
-The final value of the loop is
+Break is a registered operator.
+When in a loop, exit the loop immediately.

 Continue()